TANGO-Project/Device-Emulator/readme.md

     * the real_DAG value - this value specifies which of the real graphs to be loaded.
   2.  in input_graphs.m
     * 'HW_infrastracture' - defines the number and the type of the procesors/cores
-    * 'range' array - defines the range of the execution time values on different nodes
+    * 'range' array - defines the computation capability of the processors.
+The computation costs of the proces- sors are random values within the array's range

 Then, the user has to run the main.m file